 The Collaborative of Holy Redeemer and Immaculate Conception rejoices with you because of the gift of a new life, which has been given to you.
-On behalf of the parish collaborative, we offer our congratulations and best wishes to you and your family.
+On behalf of the Collaborative, we offer our congratulations and best wishes to you and your family.

 We also wish to express our joy and encouragement for you in your decision to request Baptism for your child.
 In doing so you are asking to make a public commitment to share your Catholic faith with your child and to bring the little one up in the faith of the Church–as a follower of Jesus–a lover of God and neighbor.
 God has already given life to your child.
 In Baptism, God gives your child the gift of Eternal life–the Grace of Christ.
 It is then a joyful event for the whole Church when a child is brought for Baptism and becomes a member of the family of believers–the Body of Christ.